schmouk/PyRandLib/README.md

 ## Intro
 This library implements some of the best-in-class pseudo random generators as evaluated by Pierre L'Ecuyer and Richard Simard in their famous paper "TestU01:  A C library for empirical testing of random  number generators" (ACM Trans.
 Math.
 Softw.
 Vol. 33 N.4, August 2007 -  see reference [1].
 The reader will take benefit reading L'Ecuyer & Simard's paper.

-Each of the Pseudo Random Numbers Generator (PRNG) implemented in **PyRandLib** is self documented.
-Names of classes directly refer to the type of PRNG they implement augmented with some number characterizing their periodicity.
-All of their randomness characteristics are explained in every related module.

-Latest version of **PyRandLib** is version **2.1**, released by July 2025.
-* It provides additional implementations of recent pseudo-random generators with very good randomness characteristics.
-* It provides also implementations dedicated to different versions of Python: 3.6 (the original version of the library), 3.9, 3.10, 3.11, 3.12 and 3.13.
-* Time performances of every PRNG and for each version of Python (starting at 3.9) have been evaluated and are provided in a table below - see section *CPU Performances*.
-* Furthermore, starting from release 2.1 **PyRandLib** is **fully validated**.
-PyTest and PyTest-cov are now used to unit-test the code with a full 100% code coverage.

-Exhaustive list of currently implemented algorithms (since PyRandLib 2.0, 2025/03):
+It implements also newer pseudo random generators that have been published since then.
+Their exhaustive list is provided here below and is valid for version 2.0 and above (i.e. since 2025/03):

 * **Collatz-Weyl Generator** (Tomasz R. Dziala, **2023**)
  (CWG, 64 bits, 128 bits or 128/64 bits, 3 different values of periodicities, see reference [8]);
 * **Linear Congruential Generator** (Georges Marsaglia, **1972**, F.B.
 Brown and Y. Nagaya, **2002**)